Skilled Trades

 For more information on Temporary Authorizations, visit this page.

 Skilled Trades Certification is now in effect for electrical and mechanical trades.
 Workers in these trades need to be registered as an apprentice or a certified journeyperson and employers need to ensure adequate on-the-job learning and supervision by maintaining the 2:1 apprentice to journeyperson ratio.
-Three additional automotive trades will be introduced in 2024, when phase two begins, and will have one year to transition.

 We recognize that workers and employers have many unique circumstances and our goal is to support you to become certified and meet the requirements, if you haven’t yet.
 Please complete this contact form to get in touch with an Advisor.
 We’re here to help!